 “Amya you are not thinking clearly.”

-“CLEARLY I’m the only person in this room thinking clearly if you’re seriously thinking about allowing her to go through with having this child.
-You will destroy her life if she has this child!”
+“CLEARLY, I’m the only person in this room thinking clearly if you’re seriously considering allowing her to have this child!
+You will destroy her life!”

-“She will never get over it if you force her to abort that child!”
+“She will never get over it if you force her to have an abortion!”
+Lisa screamed.

 “This isn’t about YOU, Lisa.
 This is about my child.
 Back off.”